OPERATING PROCEDURES FOR GUEST EVENTS

 The Trustees will allocate funding for the following years activities considering reserves available and fundraising plans.
 The Events Coordinator (EC) is responsible for drawing up a plan of activities and will confirm dates at least three months in advance.
 Secretary is responsible for booking coaches and events.

 2.1 Risk assessment forms, Incident Report Forms and Incident Report Logs.

 A Risk Assessment Form, (Appendix 1 available on request) will be completed for all events by the Event Co-ordinator.
-However, for routine events held at OFMGC, including Bingo and meals with an entertainer, the risk assessment need only be revised on an annual basis in the January of each year unless a new risk is identified when a further mid-year revision will be prepared.
+However, for routine events held at OFMGC, coffee mornings, exercise classes and events at Totteridge and Millhillians Cricket Club, the risk assessment need only be revised on an annual basis unless a new risk is identified when a further mid-year revision will be prepared.
 Risk Assessments for any additional locations will require an annual check.
 Midyear assessments can be completed for any regular location if circumstances change.

 All incidents will be reported to Secretary, Treasurer and Chairman using the Incident Report Form shown in Appendix 2 (available on request).
 Our brokers and insurance company MUST be informed in the event of any claim or a potential claim arising from any accident.
 This will be the responsibility of the Treasurer in co-operation with the Secretary and Chairman.
 A record MUST be kept of ALL accidents in an incident report book which will be held by the Secretary for future reference.
 A summary of incidents will be tabled at AGM using the Incident Report Log shown in Appendix 3 (available on request).

 There will normally be one or two external events per year.
 Typical events are a coach trip to the coast or a river cruise.
 A visit will be made to each new location before the event is held, costs confirmed with Treasurer and booking made by Secretary.